Zelmoghazy/st-link-v2-clone/README.md

 ## Convert ST-Link clone to J-Link

 * **Note :** This procedure may brick your st-link clone and you would need to reflash it, so it advisable to have 2 st-link clones so if you brick one you can reflash with the other.
+* If you get an error that st-link firmware is unsupported, flash the included firmware backup `STLinkV2.J16.S4.bin` using the same method described above.

+### Steps :

 1. Use STLinkReflash (Version 190812)
     - only use this version (included in the repo)
 2. Modify the following offsets in STLinkReflash.exe or use the included prepatched version